2026 Masters odds, picks, field, date: Surprising PGA predictions from golf model that's nailed 16 majors

 How to make 2026 Masters picks

-The model is also targeting two more stunning longshots higher than +4000 to surge to the top of the leaderboard, potentially bringing a massive return.
+The model is also targeting two more stunning longshots higher than +4000, including one going off around +8000, to surge to the top of the leaderboard, potentially bringing a massive return.
 You can only see who they are at SportsLine.

 Who will win the 2026 Masters, and which massive longshots will stun the golfing world?
 Check out the 2026 Masters odds below and then visit SportsLine to see the projected leaderboard, all from the model that's nailed 16 golf majors, including three in 2025.